Life is complicated, insurance doesn't have to be.

 What is Collision insurance coverage?

-Collision insurance helps cover the cost of repairing or replacing your vehicle when it is involved in an accidental collision with another vehicle or object.
+Collision insurance helps cover the cost of loss or damage to your vehicle when it is involved in an accidental collision with another vehicle or object.
 (Exclusions may apply.)

 Collision insurance coverage is exactly what it sounds like.
 It covers you when your vehicle collides with an object, or another car.
 It generally provides coverage for situations where you are the one being hit or where you accidentally hit another vehicle.